SebaRossi94/telegram-expense-bot/README.md

 - Categorize the expense (Food, Transportation, Entertainment, etc.)
 - Store it in the database
 - Reply with confirmation: "[Category] expense added✅"

+3. Check you added expenses with command `/list`